ZheyuanWU/ZheyuanWU.github.io/misc.md

 ### Something I love and would recommend ...
 📽️ Film : Yi Yi, The French Dispatch
-📖 Book : Opowiadania bizarne (“Tales of the Bizarre”), by Olga Tokarczuk
+📖 Book : Opowiadania bizarne (“Tales of the Bizarre”) by Olga Tokarczuk
 🎮 Game: Disco Elysium
 🎴 Anime: 進撃の巨人 (Attack on Titan)

 <!-- ### Cooking and tasting delicacies